-Remember not to boil the meat.
+Remember not to boil corned beef.
 Instead, simmer the meat and slow cook it.
 Use water or any other liquid your recipe demands, but make sure the beef is entirely under the water.

 Monitor the process.
 If you notice the liquid drying, add more.

-As for the general cooking procedure, resting the beef allows the moisture to get soaked up inside the meat, making it tender and juicy.
+As for the general cooking procedure, resting the beef in a cooler allows the moisture to get soaked up inside the meat, making it tender and juicy.

 Many people don’t understand the importance of resting the meat.
 I must emphasize this step because it also works as extended cooking.